twilson63/couchdb-expired/README.md

-# CouchDb Expired
+# CouchDb Expired Worker

-This node app can be launched by cron or other scheduler to run daily and bulk delete all expired documents from your couchdb databases.
+This worker can be launched by cron or other scheduler to run daily and bulk deletions all expired documents from your couchdb databases.

+## Install

+`npm install couchdb-expired -g`

+## Getting started

-First you want to create a config file, this file will list the server and all of your databases that you wish to manage:
+First you want to create a config file, this file will list the server and all of your databases that you wish to manage: (eg. expired-config.json)

+### Config File Example

 ``` json
 {